CS171/2018/project.md

 A major part of this course is a group project, in which you will work in small teams on a web-based interactive visualization that allows you to answer questions you have about some topic of your own choosing.
 You will acquire the data, design your visualization, implement it using D3, and evaluate the results.

 ## Project Team
-You will work closely with other classmates in a **3 person project team**.
-We will form the teams in each studio group and assign students with complementary skill sets to the same team.
+You will work closely with other classmates in a **3-4 person project team**.
+Team formation will be discussed in class.
 In general, we do not anticipate that the grades for each group member will be different.
 However, we reserve the right to assign different grades to each group member based on peer assessments (see below).

 ## Project Milestones
 The project consists of several milestones that need to be submitted on the specified due dates listed in the [schedule]({{ site.baseurl }}/schedule/). **No extensions will be given** for any of the project due dates for any reason.
 Projects submitted after the final due date will not be graded.

 The project milestones are:

-* Project proposal
-* Detailed project plan
+* Project proposal and detailed project plan
 * Project prototypes V1 and V2
 * Project review with the staff
-* Peer feedback (in studio)
 * Final project submission (including screen-cast)
-* Group peer evaluations
-* Project demos

 ## Implementation Requirements
 To get a sense about the scope of your final projects, please take a look at our [gallery]({{ site.baseurl }}/fame/) of projects from previous yers.